Sma1033/adt_with_a2md/README.md

 ### Accompanying materials: <br />

 - penalty search: A script to obtain a penalty value (as similarity measurement) for a given audio pair.
-Please check `penalty_search.ipynb`
+Please check `penalty_search.ipynb` for more details.